Content is loading...

 This can often make it hard to make or keep friends and join in games.

-Differences between social communication difficulties and autism
+Differences between social communication differences and autism

 • development of and the use of communication and language